Keep OSQ running smoothly and successfully by following these guidelines:

 Make time to rehearse your music at home weekly.
-Come prepared to each rehearsal by using the free music rehearsal tracks for your voice section available through our Dropbox account.
+Come prepared to each rehearsal by using the free music rehearsal tracks for your voice section available through OSQ’s Chorus Connection site.
 You can practice online or download the tracks.
 Maestro Close will email you Weekly Homework detailing the specific choral parts to work on.
 It takes times but through consistent home practice you will come to each rehearsal ready and more confident to sing your part.
 Links to YouTube videos will also be recommended for member viewing.
-A rehearsal CD can also be provided for a minimal cost.

-All members must have an email address and access to email to receive and read Weekly nOtes sent by our Administrative Director and Weekly Homework sent by Maestro Close.
+All members must have an email address and access to email to receive and read Rehearsal Reminders sent by our Operations Manager and Weekly Homework sent by Maestro Close.